BU-Spark/ds-bcc-tania-fernandes-d7/fa24-team-b/README.md

 ![image](https://github.com/user-attachments/assets/d8a4d7fb-f9ae-4599-b70d-f63d7177de4f)

-This project focuses on analyzing the status of District 7 (D7) residents in Boston, comparing them to the rest of the city, with an emphasis on population characteristics, housing, and economic development.
-Our analysis will help Councilor [Tania Anderson](https://www.boston.gov/departments/city-council/tania-fernandes-anderson) shape the "District 7 Action Plan," a data-driven initiative to address economic and social challenges in the district, particularly around displacement and economic mobility.
+This project focuses on analyzing the status of District 7 (D7) residents in Boston, comparing them to the rest of the city, with an emphasis on housing.
+Our analysis will help Councilor [Tania Anderson](https://www.boston.gov/departments/city-council/tania-fernandes-anderson) shape the "District 7 Action Plan," a data-driven initiative to address economic and social challenges in the district, particularly around the housing crisis.

 ### Key Features